Communications Office: Stephen Mease

 NASAD is the national accrediting agency for art and design, and art and design-related disciplines.
 Institutional membership into NASAD is gained only through the peer review process of accreditation.
 Founded in 1944, NASAD establishes national standards for undergraduate and graduate degrees and other credentials.
 It produces statistical research, provides professional development for leaders of art and design schools, and engages in policy analysis.
 Champlain College joins approximately 320 institutional members, nationwide, including New England's Rhode Island School of Design, Massachusetts College of Art and Design, and Endicott College.

-According to Paula Willoquet-Maricondi, dean of the Division of Communication and Creative Media, "With the support of Champlain Provost Robin Abramson, the rigorous application process, which started in 2010, was initiated and ushered through by graphic design Program Directors David Lustgarten and Suzanne Glover, with the participation of graphic design and MFA faculty and students.
+According to Paula Willoquet-Maricondi, Dean of the Division of Communication and Creative Media, "With the support of Champlain Provost Robin Abramson, the rigorous application process, which started in 2010, was initiated and ushered through by graphic design Program Director Suzanne Glover, with the participation of graphic design and MFA faculty and students.
 The comprehensive evaluation process involved several lengthy reports, an on-campus site visit by NASAD, teaching demonstrations and interviews, and multiple yearly updates.
-As part of this accreditation process, the graphic design program introduced new studio courses, increased its academic rigor, addressed faculty workload, and upgraded its design facilities and labs."
+As part of this accreditation process, the graphic design program introduced new studio courses, increased its academic rigor, addressed faculty workload and upgraded its design facilities and labs."